MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 2. [DEEP Todo App](https://github.com/MitocGroup/deep-microservices-todo-app) is powered by DEEP Framework.
 It consists of 1 microapplication that interacts with 6 microservices and is resolving another microapplication as dependency
 3. [DEEP Marketplace](https://www.deep.mg/) is powered by DEEP Framework.
 It consists of 12 microapplications that interacts with 64 microservices and is resolving several layers of dependencies across multiple microapplications
 4. [DEEP Framework](https://github.com/MitocGroup/deep-framework) is a serverless web framework that abstracts web apps and web services from specific cloud services, enabling developers build cloud-native applications or platforms using microservices architecture
-5. Backend’s resources are implemented in Node.js.
-AWS Lambda supports also Java and Python, but our process is not able yet to use them streamlined because _deepify_ uses only _npm_, and doesn’t support _mvn_ or _pip_ yet
+5. Backend's resources are implemented in Node.js.
+AWS Lambda supports also Java and Python, but our process is not able yet to use them streamlined because _deepify_ uses only _npm_, and doesn't support _mvn_ or _pip_ yet
-6. Frontend’s structure is designed to allow developers write code using any JavaScript framework they are comfortable with.
+6. Frontend's structure is designed to allow developers write code using any JavaScript framework they are comfortable with.
 More than that, it is possible to have multiple implementations of the same UI and UX using different Javascript frameworks and storing in the same codebase.
 For example:

 - _js/app/angular — implementation of todo app using AngularJS_
 - _js/app/react — implementation of todo app using React_